A configuration space for equivariant connective K-homology: Induction structure

-\end{proof} We will verify the properties in the definition \ref{induction}.
-For this we use that the map defined to obtain the above isomorphism is the \textit{invariantization}. \begin{enumerate} \item \textbf{Compatibility with the boundary homomorphism}.
-If $p:E\rightarrow B$ is a $G$-quasifibration we have a connecting morphism defined in the following way, if $[\varphi]\in\pi_n^G(B,b)$, this element can be viewed as an element of $\pi_n^G(E,p^{-1}(b),x_0)\cong\pi_n^G(F,f)$ (since $p$ is a quasifibration), then the image of $\varphi$ by this identification that we denote by $\widetilde{\varphi}:(D^n,\partial D^n)\rightarrow (E^G,(p^{-1}(b))^G,x_0)$, restricted to $\partial D\cong S^{n-1}$ and taking its homotopy class $[\widetilde{\varphi}_{S^{n-1}}]$ can be viewed as an element of $\pi_{n-1}^G(F,f)$.
+We will verify the properties in Definition \ref{induction}.
+For this we use the fact that the map defined to obtain the above isomorphism is the \textit{invariantization}. \begin{enumerate} \item \textbf{Compatibility with the boundary homomorphism}.
+If $p:E\rightarrow B$ is a $G$-quasifibration with fibre $F$, we have a connecting morphism defined in the following way.
+If $[\varphi]\in\pi_n^G(B,b)$, this element can be viewed as an element of $\pi_n^G(E,p^{-1}(b),x_0)\cong\pi_n^G(F,f)$ (since $p$ is a quasifibration), and the homotopy class of the image of the map $\varphi$ restricted to $\partial D\cong S^{n-1}$ by the above identification that we denote by can be viewed as an element of $\pi_{n-1}^G(F,f)$.
 The above argument implies that the connecting morphism in this case is given by a restriction.
 The compatibility with the boundary map follows from the fact that the invariantization commutes with restrictions.